Updated February 13, 2019.

 To imitate the binding action of gluten which creates structure and “bite”, I added a beaten egg.

-Then, there’s browning, something rice based gluten-free flour blends don’t do well, and depth of flavor; less buttermilk, less flavor.
+Then, there is browning, something rice based gluten-free flour blends do not do well, and depth of flavor; less buttermilk, less flavor.

-My favorite go-to ingredient for creating tender crumb, retaining moistness, preserving freshness, adding depth of flavor, and works as a browning aid is . . .
+My favorite go-to ingredient for creating tender crumb, retaining moistness, preserving freshness, adding depth of flavor and functions as a browning aid is wildflower honey.

 When I develop a new gluten-free recipe, I usually have to make several batches, fine-tuning the recipe as I go to achieve what I’m looking for.